-About 9% of Mills Oakley's workforce is made up of casual workers, and 5.7% is made up of contractors.
-We employ seasonal clerks which make up 3.9% of our workforce.
-Of our entire workforce, only 4 staff members are from overseas, working in an arrangement where their visa ties them to the business.
+About 82.9% of Mills Oakley's workforce are permanent employees or partners, 9.3% are casual workers, and 5.4% is made up of contractors.
+We employ seasonal clerks which make up 2.3% of our workforce.
+Of our entire workforce, only 8 staff members (or 0.88%) are from overseas, working in an arrangement where their visa ties them to the business.
 We do not hold any original copies of our employees' identification documents.
 All workers recruited from overseas are paid in accordance with Australian laws regarding awards and wages.
 Neither MO Investments nor MO Pty Ltd employ staff.